ric2b/Vivaldi-browser/chromium/content/test/data/accessibility/readme.md

   - @WIN-DENY:name='X* - this will skip outputting any name that begins with the letter X.
 ```
 * By default empty attributes are skipped.
-To output the value an attribute
+To output the value of an attribute
   even if it's empty, use @WIN-ALLOW-EMPTY:name, for example, and similarly
   for other platforms.

 ## Advanced:

 Normally the system waits for the document to finish loading before dumping
 the accessibility tree.

-Occasionally you may need to write a test that makes some changes to the
+Occasionally you may need to write a dump tree test that makes some changes to
-document before it runs the test.
+the document before it runs the test.
 In that case you can use a special
 @WAIT-FOR: directive.
 It should be in an HTML comment, just like
 @ALLOW-WIN: directives.
 The WAIT-FOR directive just specifies a text substring
 that should be present in the dump when the document is ready.
 The system